French style crêpes took a back seat to...

 PREPARATION:

-.
-In a medium bowl, 'Sour' the milk by combining the milk and vinegar for about 5 minutes to make buttermilk.
+1. In a medium bowl, 'sour' the milk by combining the milk and vinegar for about 5 minutes to make buttermilk.

-.
-Coat a large skillet with cooking spray or a dab of oil.
+6. Coat a large skillet with cooking spray or a dab of oil.
 Start by heating the pan on medium and then lower it by one notch afterwards.
+Note: on a 12 inch (30cm) skillet - - three pancakes fit well.

-.
-Pour a small ladle's worth of batter onto the skillet, and cook until bubbles appear on the surface and a little reamining uncooked batter still remains.
+7. Pour a scant, small ladle's worth of batter onto the skillet and cook until bubbles appear on the surface.
+Note: the batter starts losing its shine and will look a little under cooked.
 Use a spatula to flip them and continue cooking for another 30 seconds.
+Serve right away...enjoy.

-Another Buttermilk pancake recipe found here was adopted by a very good friend of mine.
+Another Buttermilk pancake recipe found here was adopted by a good friend of mine.

 Lately, she offered us an excellent breakfast featuring these lightened pancakes.